Diegotistical/Diegotistical/README.md

 ### About Me
 - Undergraduate at Universidad de La Laguna (Spain)
-- Self-learning Python, C++, and advanced math for Quant Finance
+- Self-learning Python, C++, and math for Quant Finance
-- Focused on derivatives pricing, Monte Carlo methods, and algorithmic strategies
-- Interested in HFT, Market microstructure, and volatility modeling
+- Interested in HFT, Market microstructure, ML and volatility modeling

 ---